rdkcentral/rdkservices/docs/api/RDKShellPlugin.md

 <a name="setHolePunch"></a>
 ## *setHolePunch*

 Enables or disables video hole punching for the specified client.

 ### Events

- No Events.
+No Events

 ### Parameters